newrelic/newrelic-telemetry-sdk-specs/capabilities.md

 The Telemetry SDK implements the New Relic Metric Data Model.
 For detailed information about the Metric model, please see the [public docs](link_to_documentation).

+The SDK must support two primary use cases:
+1. The SDK must provide a representation of each of New Relic's supported metric types.
+   These representations may be immutable data structures, or they may be mutable objects, depending on the idioms of the language.
+It must be possible to construct them with pre-computed values, and the SDK must be capable of serializing them into the for transport to New Relic.
+2. The SDK must provide aggregation functionality for each of New Relic's supported metric types.
+The appropriate aggregation function is different for each metric type.

 ### Metric Types

 The SDK supports three metric types: [Count](#count), [Gauge](#gauge), and [Summary](#summary).